 11. Server communication

 In addition, we need to ensure that the choice of programming language is correct so that we can extract maximum utility from the web scraper.
 Many prefer Python and Perl to do most of the heavy lifting in the scraping exercise.
+Here, you will learn how to build a web scraper.

-Building a simple crawler
+Building a Simple Crawler

 1. Begin with a list of websites we need the crawler to crawl